 Reciprocal Licensing for Psychologists in North Carolina

 North Carolina offers reciprocity for psychologists who are already licensed in other states.
 The application process and fees are identical to obtaining a license by examination, but the examination and experience requirements are waived.
-The Board reserves the right to determine that the qualifications used by the original licensing state substantially meet those used by North Carolina.
+The Board reserves the right to determine that the qualifications set by the original licensing state are substantially similar to those of North Carolina.

-You will still need to provide details of your schooling.
-Because some jurisdictions license psychologists who have only master’s degrees, North Carolina offers a slightly modified reciprocity option if you have not earned a doctorate, which allows you to take the state examination and still receive a full LP license if you pass.
+You will still need to provide details about your schooling.
+Because some jurisdictions license psychologists with only a master’s degree, North Carolina offers a slightly modified reciprocity option if you have not earned a doctorate, allowing you to take the state examination and still receive a full LP license if you pass.

-Your out-of-state license must be in good standing to be eligible for a reciprocal license.
+Your out-of-state license must be in good standing to be eligible for a reciprocal license.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 License Renewal for Psychologists in North Carolina